janisozaur/windows-polish-keyboard-layout-with-working-tilde/README.md

 msklc generates ia64, but not arm64 ¯\\\_(ツ)\_/¯.

 I followed steps outlined in https://learn.microsoft.com/en-us/answers/questions/2151451/microsoft-keyboard-layout-creator-(msklc)-for-wind to create arm64 version (not ARM64EC).
 Other versions were created with msklc itself.

+### Changes to the layout

+See repository history for changes to the source files, especially commit e519565.

 ## Contributing